 Home insurance coverage options in Alabama

 If you are shopping for Alabama homeowners insurance, it’s important to understand the different types of coverage available and what they offer protection for.
 For example, homeowners can look into insurance companies that offer flood insurance add-ons to prevent being left without proper coverage.
 Here are some recommended types of coverage to look out for:

-- Dwelling coverage: This type of insurance pays for repairs to your home and detached structures on your property if they get damaged in a covered peril.
+- Dwelling coverage: This type of insurance pays for repairs to your home and attached structures on your property if they get damaged in a covered peril.